buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 The next part of the class tackles the teachings.
 As this section is the primary focus of this course, it is the longest.

-{% include inline_content.html category="monographs" slug="miracle-of-mindfulness_tnh" %}
+{% include content_box.html category="monographs" slug="miracle-of-mindfulness_tnh" %}
-- The emotional heart of this course, and one of my favorite books period.
+- The emotional heart of this course.
 Before we dive into the nuts and bolts of “Buddhist Philosophy” proper, we first explore the emotional experience of the Buddhist path, catching a glimpse of its beauty through the eyes and words of one of the world's most celebrated Buddhist teachers.

 #### Alternative Presentations of the Dhamma